bitfocus/companion-module-generic-smtp/companion/HELP.md

 - **Port _(required)_**
   The port on the SMTP server (usually 25 or 587)
 - **Secure _(required)_**
-  Yes if the server uses SSL or TLS
+  Yes if the server uses SSL
 - **Name of sender _(required)_**
   The name under which the emails from Companion should be sent
 - **Address _(required)_**